walton8992/Final_submission/README.md

 The three main scripts are:
 	CPDE_ensemble.py, detection_algo.py and autoencoder_tire.py

+Utilities.py provides load and save functions.
+The iterate_data_loader.py will generate all agg.functions for specific method and penalty in CPDE_ensemble.py - used to test which method and agg.function is best.
+Interactive_CPDE_py is used to plot those grahs generated from iterate_data.py

 To Run.

 The CPDE ensemble class is set up to allow the user to run a window, binseg or pelt algorithm, with a predetermined penalty if they wish.
 This then run the CPDE algorithm with an aggregated cost function.